 Slavonic Languages and Literatures

-In the field of Slavic Studies, the Department of Languages and Literatures offers a doctoral programme in Slavic Literatures.
+The Department of European Studies and Slavic Studies offers a doctoral programme in Slavic Literatures.
 The main focus of research in Fribourg Slavic Studies is on Russian and Polish literature of the 19th to 21st centuries.
 The literature is examined in its interrelations with other spheres of culture (fine arts, philosophy, religion, etc.) and against the background of socio-historical developments.
 Fribourg Slavic Studies maintains partnerships and cooperations with numerous institutes, academic chairs and colleagues, particularly in Poland and the Russian Federation.
 It organises study days and conferences on a regular basis.

 Doctoral theses can be written in German, French, English, Polish or Russian.